-The other program MCS offers for homeschooling families is called the Half-time program and includes academic oversight.
+The other program MCS offers for homeschooling families is called the half-time program and includes academic oversight.
 Offered to students in Grades 1-8, these students attend full days Tuesdays and Thursdays and three-quarters of the day on Friday.

-The Half-time program has been offered for about five years, with one to four families participating at a time.
-Many use it as a transition from homeschooling into formal education.
+The half-time program has been offered for about five years, with one to four families participating at a time.
+Many use it as a transition from homeschooling to formal education.
 Mrs. Mercer notes one family started Half-time last year and within a week decided to move to full-time.
 The option keeps the parent in a teaching role for at-home learning days, where students can often quickly work through the material and the parent can supplement with other learning options.
 Some subjects, such as music, are not provided on the days half-time students are at the school so the parents are responsible for providing that instruction.

 Alicia Acevedo homeschooled her son, Isaac, from kindergarten through Grade 5.
 Many families from her church homeschool and it was an automatic decision for her.
-This fall, Isaac started as a Half-time MCS student and is enjoying making more friends at school.
-The Half-time program is, “the perfect choice” when full-time homeschooling doesn’t work, Ms. Acevedo says.
+This fall, Isaac started as a half-time MCS student and is enjoying making more friends at school.
+The half-time program is “the perfect choice” when full-time homeschooling doesn’t work, Ms. Acevedo says.
 Previously, Isaac’s grandmother provided care for him on the days Ms. Acevedo worked, and this year it was time to find another option for him.

-“Since I’ve always homeschooled him it would have been a huge adjustment—for both of us—to enrol him full time,” she says.
-“The Half-time program is an excellent opportunity to be able to have Isaac in school three days a week, but know I can still homeschool him working part-time.”
+“Since I’ve always homeschooled him it would have been a huge adjustment—for both of us—to enrol him full-time,” she says.
+“The half-time program is an excellent opportunity to be able to have Isaac in school three days a week, but know I can still homeschool him working part-time.”